isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2311.md

 ---
-title: Million Accounting and Stock Control System Version 3 - Package B (2 Users)
+title: Fleet Management System - Pkg 2 - 4 vehicle
-permalink: /productivity-solutions-grant/solutionrepo/solution1154
+permalink: /productivity-solutions-grant/solutionrepo/solution2311
 ---

 ### Description

-Million Accounting Software is a full-fledged accounting system with a user-friendly interface that is simple to use and enables easy generation of all necessary financial reports with minimum accounting background required.
-These reports include Profit & Loss, Trial Balance, Balance Sheet and GST reports.

-Million Accounting supports Multi-Company and Multi-Currency and has four modules - Accounting, Stock, Invoicing and Payroll.
+Track-Asia's FMS enable fleet owners the capability of tracking their fleet at any point of time with the assistance of software (web/mobile) together with GPS Tracker installed in the vehicle.
+Our solution is able to provide comprehensive data based on the collected data that is registered into the backend which will allow business owners to analyze & study.
+Not limiting the software capability for business owner, they can setup their own geo-fencing, scheduling maintenance & servicing.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedRockbellMillionStockAnnex3CRwef12August2021-_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Acecom20200635_Desensitised_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria